Fred Freiberger: Negative reputation in science fiction fandom

 Freiberger has a dubious reputation in science-fiction fandom, due to his involvement in the final seasons of Star Trek, Space: 1999, and The Six Million Dollar Man, all cancelled on his watch (he also produced the cartoon series Josie and the Pussycats in Outer Space, which ran only one season, but most Saturday morning cartoons had short runs).
 In some circles this resulted in Freiberger being nicknamed "the Showkiller" or "the Serial Killer".
+Additionally, some fans of Star Trek and Space: 1999 felt that he downplayed the intelligent tone of those series in favor of stories and characters that were more one-dimensional.

 Both William Shatner and Nichelle Nichols of Star Trek refused to assign any blame to Freiberger in this manner.
-From an interview by Canadian Kevin McCorry with Fred Freiberger in regard to Space: 1999 not being picked up for a third season: "Because the powers in control decided that the first season was not successful does not mean that the productions were not well done in terms of the acting, the directing, the stories.
+Frieberger said in an interview in regard to Space: 1999 not being picked up for a third season: "Because the powers in control decided that the first season was not successful does not mean that the productions were not well done in terms of the acting, the directing, the stories.
 There are many reasons why a series is canceled other than quality of the episodes.
 Ratings are the economic driving force.
 Are people watching the series?
 Obviously not enough.
 Lew Grade and his advisors decided that if the show was to succeed in the second year, it could not be the same as the first season.
 Changes were made.
 And obviously, the public did not respond so the series came to an end.
-It seems to me a waste of energy to argue that one year was better than the other—neither season attracted enough audience to sustain the series".
+It seems to me a waste of energy to argue that one year was better than the other—neither season attracted enough audience to sustain the series."